Ultimate Guide to Choosing Your Bridesmaids

 Giving a Tost

 From hosting and greeting everyone, to help out with any last-minute details or whatever mishaps might come up, to even giving a toast if they feel like it.
 It is at the rehearsal dinner that the wedding jitters start to kick in.
-Thus, it is their job as official members of the Bride Squad to make sure you’re as relaxed and stress-free as possible.
+Thus, it is their job as official members of the Bride Squad.
+They need to make sure you’re as relaxed and stress-free as possible.

 Stress Free Fun Day

 Speaking of stress, there are some wonderful ways for you and your bridesmaids to have a fun day and get your mind off of planning and coordinating your most special day.
 It’s all about keeping the stress away and taking a break from the festivities.
-If a full spa day is not exactly in their budget, maybe just getting mani-pedis or a facial, with mimosas, of course, could be a nice way to bond and gossip.
+If a full spa day is not exactly in their budget, maybe just getting mani-pedis or a facial could be a nice way to bond.
 Call it a girls’ day!

 Wedding Day for Your Bridesmaids